PrzemekWasinski/PlaneTracker/README.md

 As I mentioned earlier the project uses an antenna that picks up ADS-B (Automatic Dependent Surveillance-Broadcast) signals these are broadcasted from every commercial, private and some military aircraft.
 The signals that are picked up by the antenna are then decoded by the raspberry pi which give us the plane's hex code, longitude, latitude, altitude and some other info.
-Using Python the data gets uploaded to Firebase and the planes are displayed on the radar in their live position by converting coordinates into pixel x and y values.
+The data then gets uploaded to Firebase and the planes are displayed on the radar in their live position by converting coordinates into pixel x and y values.

+Every few minutes the Kotlin app pulls all the plane data but only if its less than 10 minutes old, this is because pulling lots of data from
+Firebase can get expensive.
+How this is done is before the raspberry pi uploads a plane it checks when it was received if it was received at 9:56 it will round it to 9:50 and store all the planes in a collection called `9:50` so every 10 minute a new collection is made and the Kotlin app only pulls the most recent 10 minute collection of planes.
+The Kotlin app then goes through all this data and checks which planes have been spotted within 2 minutes and if they have been spotted within 8KM of the user's phone coordinates if both of these conditions are true then the plane gets added to a list and once all the planes have been iterated through the app will send a notification with all the planes that are near the user.

 # Current Setup
 ![pi](https://github.com/user-attachments/assets/135cd4fe-5195-4ed9-b3ac-d7d491639194)